vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/034/08_satrAsAhaM_vareNyaM.md

 title = "08"

 +++
-The intense concentration on the root √san ‘win’ noted in the publ. intro.
+The intense concentration on the root √san ‘win’ noted in the published introduction.

 and the concomitant s-alliteration begin here.